hyperledger-labs/cc-tools-doc/docs/tutorials.md

+# Tutorials

-# Writing Your First Application
+## Writing Your First Application

 This tutorial will show how to install and use a smart contract (chaincode).

 You must already have configured the environment to be able to perform this tutorial.
-Details on [Getting Started](get%20Started)
+Details on [Getting Started](getting-started.md)

 We'll see how the GoLedger CC-Tools library works, using the artifacts provided by GoLedger